staeff/tp-bootstrap3/README.md

 ## News

-* Overwiew (like a sitemap) of bootstrap 3 documentation available at https://vision-index.codio.io/bootstrap3-docs-overview.html (gh-pages coming soon).
+* Overwiew (like a sitemap) of bootstrap 3 documentation available at https://vision-index.codio.io/bootstrap3-docs-overview.html.
+* Overview redone using Handlebarsjs for templating.
+More flexible to experiment with changes (e.g. collapsibles) https://vision-index.codio.io/overview.html
 * A gallery of the different themes provided by http://bootswatch.com/ available at https://vision-index.codio.io/bootswatch.html

 ## Notes

 ### The Grid System

-* "container" vs. "container-fluid"?
-I don't really understand this yet.
-How are they behaving different?
+* The containing element requiered by Bootstrap must be `div.container`, `div.container-fluid`.
+It wraps the site contents and houses the grid system.
+It is not nestable!
+  `.container` - responsive fixed width container `.container-fluid` - full width container, spanning the entire width of the viewport.

 * if you go over 12 columns the layouts makes a break
 * you can move cols around with an offset-class, e.g. col-lg-offset-2
 * Nesting: The rule of 12 columns applies for nested divs too.
 They use up the space given by their parent.